VasiliuTeodor/Exam_questions/README.md

      ![alt.txt](/IMAGES/2-tier.webp)

-- `3-Tier Architecture`, is the most popular architecture, in which the `client`, `server` and `databse` are all independent from each other.
+- `3-Tier Architecture`, is the most popular architecture, in which the `client`, `server` and `database` are all independent from each other.
 However, while the `2-Tier Architecture`, contained only the `presentation layer`(the client), and the `application layer`(the server/database), the `3-Tier Architecture`, has the following layers:

   1. Presentation layer(your PC, tablet, laptop, phone),
   2. Application layer(the server),